What is a stroke?

 All strokes are different.
 For some people the effects may be relatively minor and may not last long.
 Others may be left with more serious problems that make them dependent on other people.

-Unfortunately not everyone survives – around one in eight people die within 30 days of having a stroke.
+Unfortunately, some strokes can be very serious and some may lead to coma or sudden death.
 That’s why it’s so important to be able to recognise the symptoms and get medical help as quickly as possible.

 The quicker you receive treatment, the better your chances for a good recovery.